AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-assets.md

 1. In the text box below the **Stream References** label, enter **Output Pump State**.
 This is the user-friendly name for the stream reference.

-1. Click **Configure UOMs** to open a window where you can assign a unit of measure (UoM) to the stream properties.
+1. Click **Configure UOMs** to open a window where you can assign a unit of measure (UOM) to the stream properties.

    **Note:** If the properties already have UOMs assigned, the UOM you set here will override this.
 No data conversion occurs between the two UOMs.